lobototoro/lescurateurs/README.md

 ***

-#LCFR
+# LCFR

 Beginning a nextjs project (version 16).
-In the future it will be a mobile only webzine, but desktop displayed backoffice.
+In the future it will be a mobile-only webzine, but desktop displayed backoffice.

 ## Getting Started